 This parameters page is also a good place to check that all batteries are connected and working properly.
-In normal working conditions, the current limit is 35A per cell.
-For example, 140A charge current limit ( 140 / 35 = 4 ) means there are 4 BYD battery cells connected.
+In normal working conditions, for the 2.5 model, the current limit is 35A per cell.
+For example, 140A charge current limit (140 / 35 = 4) means there are 4 BYD battery cells connected.